-Research Interests: Autophagy Autophagy is a fundamental catabolic process involved in cellular garbage degradation and recycling thus maintaining cellular metabolism and homeostasis.
+Research Interests: Autophagy and Inflammation Autophagy is a fundamental catabolic process involved in cellular garbage degradation and recycling thus maintaining cellular metabolism and homeostasis.
 It is essential for cellular differentiation and embryonic development in mammals.
 In addition to these basic functions, autophagy plays several specialized roles in eukaryotic cells including cell-autonomous defense against intracellular pathogens and control of chronic inflammation.
 Not surprising, defects in autophagy have been linked to several diseases including cancer, neurodegeneration and cardiac pathologies.
 My major research interests are:

 To understand the molecular mechanisms of autophagy regulation.